 In carrying out this text-as-data research, we will first build an extensive textual dataset of the relevant UN documents.
-The dataset will consist of three main corpora, each including documents of a different UN political-legislative/judicial organ: on the legislative front, the protocols, resolutions, and speeches of the UNSC (N = ~80K) and the UNGA (N = ~50K), and on the adjudicative front, the judgments, advisory opinions, orders, and annual reports of the ICJ, as well as the speeches and statements of ICJ presidents before the UNSC and the UNGA (N=~1K).
-Currently, although the investigated UN institutions provide digitized access to their textual archives, there are no ready-made official datasets for processing.
+The dataset will consist of three main corpora, each including documents of a different UN political-legislative/judicial body: on the legislative front, the protocols, resolutions, and speeches of the UNSC (N = ~80K) and the UNGA (N = ~50K), and on the adjudicative front, the judgments, advisory opinions, orders, and annual reports of the ICJ, as well as the speeches and statements of ICJ presidents to the UNSC and the UNGA (N=~1K).
+Currently, although these UN institutions provide digitized access to their textual archives, there are no ready-made official datasets.

-Following the mining of the texts, we will index and apply standard pre-process routines to the corpora in order to prepare them for analysis.
-We will further align the corpora using Procrustes alignment, so that the texts can exist in the same semantic space despite differences in lexicons.
+After mining the texts, we will index and apply standard pre-process routines to the corpora in order to prepare them for analysis.
+We will further align the corpora using Procrustes alignment so the texts can exist in the same semantic space despite differences in lexicons.

-Analysis will then be carried out in two consecutive stages, based on several computerized text analysis methods.
-The first stage is aimed at exposing the explicit interactions between the investigated political-legislative and judicial bodies whereby they openly address and refer to one another.
-The second stage is directed at revealing the more implicit interactions taking place between them in those instances where they do not necessarily acknowledge that they are engaged in a dialogue.
+We will then analyze the texts [OR CORPORA?] in two stages, using several computerized text analysis methods.
+The first stage is aimed at exposing the explicit interactions between the investigated political-legislative and judicial bodies (i.e., where they openly address and/or refer to one another).
+The second stage is directed at revealing the more implicit interactions taking place between them.

 Phase I—Charting the explicit reference matrix.
-Our analysis at this stage is designed to trace and portray patterns of mutual references in the texts generated by the UN political-legislative and judicial bodies.
-That is to say, the computerized textual analysis in this phase is geared towards discerning if, how, and under which conditions these bodies acknowledge and narrate their relationship by referring to and communicating with each other through their texts.
-To this end, we will use standard machine-learning tools of entity retrieval and annotation so as to train them on our corpora and establish heuristic rules to encompass all possible direct references and interactions between the institutions examined.
-We will further apply NLP models based on contextualized words embeddings for text classification, with a view to allowing us to chart the textual dialogue between the investigated bodies and assess their tendencies to publicly acknowledge and relate to one another’s acts and decisions, as well as to pronounce about their inter-institutional relationship.
+To trace and portray patterns of mutual references in the texts generated by the UN’s political-legislative and judicial bodies, the computerized textual analysis in this phase is geared towards discerning if, how, and under what conditions these bodies acknowledge and narrate their relationship by referring to and communicating with each other through their texts.
+To that end, we will use standard machine-learning tools of entity retrieval and annotation to train them on our corpora and establish heuristic rules to encompass all possible direct references and interactions between the institutions being studied.
+We will then apply NLP models based on contextualized word embeddings for text classification, with a view to charting the textual dialogue between these institutions and assessing their tendencies to publicly acknowledge and relate to one another’s actions and decisions, as well as to [explain/give an account of?] their interinstitutional relationship.